-Spiral Body is a multimedia art collective by Japanese poet and multimedia artist Mami Takahashi, American sound/installation artist Adrian McBride, Filipino-American visual/performance artist, Palmarin Merges, and American sound artist, Brian Lee.
+Spiral Body is a multimedia art collective by Japanese poet and multimedia artist Mami Takahashi and American sound/installation artist Adrian McBride.

 Focusing on sound as a format of art, Spiral Body explores the meaning of presence, place, and time through a multidisciplinary approach.